Festival of Lights: A Time-Honored Tradition

 A Classic Peoria Area Holiday Tradition: Getting the Festival of Lights Parade Ready to Roll

-FOL: a bright, colorful history
+Festival of Lights: a bright, colorful history

 “It started to pick up some speed and some more volunteers started showing up.
 All of a sudden they were starting to build floats with lights on them that could go down the road in the evening.
 From there it continued to snowball,” Brown recalled.